Report: Oversight lapses at impaired pathologist’s hospital

 LITTLE ROCK, Ark.
 (AP) — An Arkansas veterans hospital missed the errors made by a pathologist who pleaded guilty to involuntary manslaughter while working impaired due to its poor oversight, according to an inspector general’s report released Wednesday.

-The report by the Department of Veterans’ Affairs inspector general criticized the Veterans Health Care System of the Ozarks, where Robert Morris Levy worked, for not having a “culture of accountability” that would have encouraged others to report his mistakes without fear of reprisals.
+The report by the U.S. Department of Veterans Affairs inspector general criticized the Veterans Health Care System of the Ozarks, where Robert Morris Levy worked, for not having a “culture of accountability” that would have encouraged others to report his mistakes without fear of reprisals.

 Under an agreement with federal prosecutors, Levy pleaded guilty last year to one count of voluntary manslaughter in the death of a patient he misdiagnosed.
 The IG’s report said lapses in the Fayetteville facility’s quality management processes contributed to thousands of Levy’s errors.